benjaminpfleghaar/flexikon/README.md

 ## Description

 A short quiz about modern web technologies.
-Just click on the respective question to see the answer.
+Just click on the respective question to see the answer or add your own question.

 ## Constraints